data-miner00/notes/content/notes/physics/key-points.md

 - Bernoulli's Principle states that in a steady flow of a fluid, the pressure of the fluid decreases when the velocity of the fluid increases

-- The heat capacity of an object is the quantity of head energy required to increase its temperature by 1 degree celcius.
+- The heat capacity of an object is the quantity of head energy required to increase its temperature by 1 degree celsius.

 $$
 \begin{align}